“A gutsy, independent and highly principled publishing house that honors fresh ideas and the freedom to express them”

 • printing

 Blue Ear Books arranges for these tasks to be done, on an agreed schedule and to high standards of quality.
 I edit most Blue Ear Books books, hired personally by each author on a negotiable basis, depending on the scope of the work needed.
 Other editors are also available.
 We take care to pair an appropriate editor with each book and author.
-I prefer to edit books that are well written and whose authors are self-directed and can work with me smoothly and companionably, in a spirit of shared purpose and mutual respect.
-I also arrange and oversee cover and interior design, in consultation with the author.
-Authors pay modest negotiable fees directly to the cover and page designers and any artists, but final decisions on both the specifications and the schedule of design work are made jointly by the authors and me as publisher.
-This responsibility is shared in order to maintain the high standards that are a hallmark of all Blue Ear Books work.
+Decisions on both the specifications and the schedule of design work are made jointly by the authors and me as publisher.

 If you are, or want to be, an author and would like your book to be considered for publication by Blue Ear Books, I’d be glad to hear from you.